klusta-team/klustaviewa/docs/manual.md

 ### Selecting projections

-The FeatureView can show any two projections in the X and Y axes.
+The FeatureView can show any projection in the X and Y axes.
 There are multiple ways of choosing the projections.

   * In the ProjectionView, select the channel for the X axis (left) or Y axis (right), as well as the Principal Component.
-  * In the WaveformView, *CTRL + left click* on a channel to select its first component for the X axis.
+  * In the WaveformView, *CTRL + left click* on a channel to select it for the X axis.
-  * In the WaveformView, *CTRL + right click* on a channel to select its first component for the Y axis.
+  * In the WaveformView, *CTRL + right click* on a channel to select it for the Y axis.
   * In the FeatureView, press *CTRL while scrolling with the wheel* to cycle through all the channels in the X axis.
   * In the FeatureView, press *SHIFT while scrolling with the wheel* to cycle through all the channels in the Y axis.